tremor-rs/tremor-www/community/governance/policies/security.md

 All security bugs in the tremor project should be reported by email to <a href="mailto:opensource@wayfair.com">opensource@wayfair.com</a>.
 This list is delivered to a small team.
 Your email will be acknowledged within 24 hours, and you’ll receive a more detailed response to your email within 48 hours indicating the next steps in handling your report.

 If you would like, you can encrypt your report using a public key.
-This key can be requested from the security team via direct email, or through contacting us on our slack community and requesting same.
+This key can be requested from the security team via direct email, or through contacting us on our discord community and requesting same.

 Be sure to use a descriptive subject line in email to avoid having your report missed.
 After the initial reply to your report, the security team will endeavor to keep you informed of the progress being made towards a fix